Threadnaught/dixi/readme.md

 ## Running the model

+If you're in a hurry, I included an output log directory, so you can skip straight to Seeing the vectors.

 I hope you're using **python 2**.
 Clone the repo and generate the training data (it has to make 280,000 small audio clips, so this may take some time);
 ```
 git clone https://github.com/Threadnaught/dixi